 Art Psychotherapy is a creative approach which can be a gentle but very effective form of psychotherapy.
-Art materials can be used within the therapy sessions when you feel you are ready.
-The images made within the sessions are used to explore emotions/feelings.
-You do not need to have any previous experience or expertise in art and the images are not used as a diagnostic tool.
+Art materials can be used within the therapy sessions if you choose and the images made can help explore emotions/feelings.
+However you may choose not to use any art materials, preferring traditional talking therapy.
+Both choices are welcome.
+There is no need to have any previous experience or expertise in art.

 The following quotes are from people who have experienced Art Psychotherapy at the Creative Therapies Service, Exeter.

 "It's had a profound impact.
 I consider this to be the most successful thing that has happened in my mental health history.
 I have taken away what I did there and used it."

 "I had so much benefit... real lasting benefits that I've been able to carry on with on my own, like a new way of doing things and different methods of coping.
 I think I got more from it than I ever thought possible."

 "I've had profound and lasting benefits from this work."

 I currently work for an Edinburgh based charity and also practice privately in Edinburgh and the Scottish Borders.
 I have extensive experience in working within statutory and voluntary mental health sectors.

 I became professionally accredited in 1995 and have a depth of experience in working with adults, young people and children.